toysoldier2012/Path-of-programmer/面试/Quiz/MySQL QCM.md

 - [ ] DEPEND
 - [ ] None of the mentioned

-#### Q 113.
-Later versions of MySQL support the native JSON data type for storing JSON documents.
-What is a drawback of JSON columns?

-- [ ] JSON columns cannot be normalized.
-- [x] JSON columns cannot be indexed directly.
-- [ ] JSON columns are inefficient for storing JSON documents.
-- [ ] JSON documents cannot be validated when stored in JSON columns.

-#### Q 114.
+#### Q 108.
 With MySQL, how do you select all the records from a table named "Persons" where the "LastName" is alphabetically between (and including) "Hansen" and "Pettersen"?

 - [ ] `SELECT LastName>'Hansen' AND LastName<'Pettersen' FROM Persons`
 - [x] `SELECT * FROM Persons WHERE LastName BETWEEN 'Hansen' AND 'Pettersen'`